Cubs catcher Miguel Amaya carted off after injuring left ankle stepping on first base

-TORONTO (AP) — Chicago Cubs catcher Miguel Amaya was carted off the field after injuring his left ankle stepping on first base Wednesday night against Toronto.
+TORONTO (AP) — One day after returning from a lengthy absence, Chicago Cubs catcher Miguel Amaya is headed right back to the injured list after spraining his left ankle stepping on first base Wednesday night against Toronto.

 The 26-year-old Amaya was reinstated from the injury list Tuesday after being sidelined since May 25 because of a left oblique strain.
 He hit .280 with four homers and 25 RBIs in 27 games prior to the injury.